Posterior covariance information criterion for general loss functions

 where $\widetilde{X}_{i}:=X_{i}-\hat{\theta}$ and the detailed calculi are given in Appendix \ref{appendix: detailed calculi}.
 Thus, we obtain

 where we let

 From (\ref{eq: case study difference}), we conclude that in simple location-shift models, under the assumption

-$\mathrm{PCIC}_{\mathrm{G}}$ estimates well the Gibbs generalization error regardless of the dimension $d$ and the distribution of the error term.
+even the naive $\mathrm{PCIC}_{\mathrm{G}}$ estimates well the Gibbs generalisation error regardless of the dimension $d$ and the distribution of the error term.
 For non-strong priors ($\tau=O(1)$), we can make the assumption in (\ref{eq: assumption bias}).
-For strong priors ($1/\tau \sim n$), we cannot expect the validity of the assumption, and the bias term remains. \cite{Vehtari_etal_2017} pointed out such a bias for WAIC; see also \cite{Ninomiya_2021}.
-Our quasi-Bayesian framework provides a simple modification to remove this bias.
+For strong priors ($1/\tau \sim n$), we cannot expect the validity of the assumption, and the bias term remains.
+Our generalised Bayesian framework provides a simple modification to remove this bias.
 Add the log-prior density (up to constant) divided by $n$ to $s(x,\theta)$;

 Then, we have